MoatazAta/HOT-Vacations/README.md

 <br />

-* Follow Count Display: Incorporated a follow count feature, enabling users to see the number of followers for each vacation.
+* Follow Count Display in chart: Incorporated a follow count feature, enabling admin to see the number of followers for each vacation.

 <br />